 I “made my wardrobe” is not something you often hear someone say.
-There are many motivations behind the decisions to make your own clothes.
+There are many motivations behind the decision to make your clothes.
 Watching your mother sew for you when you were a child may have sparked your desire.

-Perhaps your lack of interest of what’s on the high street could also be the impetus.
+Perhaps your lack of interest in what’s on the high street could also be the impetus.
 Not being able to fit comfortably into what’s on offer could also have been the trigger.
-There’s also nothing more dispiriting then turning up to an event dressed exactly the same as another attendee!
+There’s also nothing more dispiriting than turning up to an event dressed exactly the same as another attendee!

 Whatever moved you enough to develop a lifelong skill there is one young lady who has turned her passion for making her own clothes into a business.

 In 2016, Lydia Higginson started a year-long project to completely make a new wardrobe from scratch and to catalogue her development on her blog.

 The idea was born when Lydia concluded that she “no longer wanted clothing choices to be constructed for me or dictated by what is available to buy.
 As I get dressed in the morning I want to feel connected to the clothes I am wrapping my body up in.
 Wearing clothes I have made is the most honest way I have of being in the world; it’s my little way of celebrating and expressing creativity each day”.

 Her determination led her to create underwear, jackets and even denim dungarees from scratch alongside other pieces that led to the creation of her dream wardrobe.

 From its humble beginnings, Lydia’s project sparked a keen interest in teaching people to sew.
 She then set about searching for a space in London where she could run workshops and raised the funds by pre-selling courses on the crowdfunding platform, Crowdfunder.
 With money raised in 2018, Lydia opened the doors of her studio space, Threadworks in London’s Clerkenwell, to her students.

 I caught up with Lydia in her lovely studio in Farringdon and asked her a few questions no doubt most people think when they meet her: